 Klinogicare® StarLab

-Starting at $20,000 (analyzer + annual reagent kit)
+Pricing available on request (analyzer + annual reagent kit)

 Number of injuries per season: